jasonrsadler/docs.dsentr.com/docs/settings/settings/webhooks.md

 * The computed HMAC matches the provided signature.

 Only valid, untampered requests proceed to trigger the workflow.

+### Rate limiting

+Webhook requests are subject to a global rate limit across all public endpoints.

+Default limits:
+* 5 requests per second sustained
+* Up to 20 requests in a burst

+If your sender exceeds these limits, DSentr returns **HTTP 429 Too Many Requests**.
+Clients should implement retry or exponential backoff to avoid being rate-limited.

 ### Legacy format